Gitpabora/END2/END2/S2/README.md

 #### use of learning rate

-### observations of changing learning rate in the experiment
+### Observations of changing learning rate in the experiment

 | Learning rate     | Total Error(286 th epock )   | observation |
 | ------------- | ------------- |-------|